 There’s a mix of cheaper rooms and better-appointed bungalows with freshwater shower facilities and fan.
 The beach out front is quiet and charming in its own right and visitors will find few distractions or disturbances.

 There are not too many activities to be found on Gili Meno, which is part of its appeal.
-Those who simply cannot refrain from some form of activity will find the Bird Park in the centre of the village an entertaining distraction for a morning or afternoon.
+Those who simply cannot refrain from some form of activity will find the Bird Park in the center of the village an entertaining distraction for a morning or afternoon.

 The Gili Meno bird park hosts over three hundred birds in a natural, free environment.